manwar/python-guide/unit-testing.md

 Mock verification

-    1) assert_called: Assert the mock was called
+    1) assert_called           - Assert the mock was called
     2) assert_called_once      - Assert the mock was called once
     3) assert_called_with      - Assert the last call to the mock was with the specified parameters
     4) assert_called_once_with - Assert the mock was called once with the specified parameters
     5) assert_any_call         - Assert the mock was ever called with the specified parameters
     6) assert_not_called       - Assert the mock was not called

 Mock provides additional attributes for verification

     1) assert_has_calls - Assert the mock was called with the list of calls
     2) called           - A boolean value indicating if the mock was ever called
     3) call_count       - An integer value reoresenting the number of times the mock object was called
     4) call_args        - The arguments the mock was last called with
     5) call_args_list   - A list containing the arguments that were used for each call to the mock

 The `unittest.mock` also provides `MagicMock` class and it is derived from `Mock` class and provides a default implementation of many of the default magic methods.
 For example `__str__`.
 However there are some not implemented by default, like `__getattr__`, `__setattr__`, `__init__`, `__new__`, `__prepare__`, `__instancecheck__`, `__subclascheck__` and `__del__`.